renovatebot/renovate/docs/usage/configuration-options.md

 The `flexible` mode can result in "flapping" of Pull Requests, for example: a pending PR with version `1.0.3` is first released but then downgraded to `1.0.2` once it passes `minimumReleaseAge`.
 We recommend that you use the `strict` mode, and enable the `dependencyDashboard` so that you can see suppressed PRs.

-## java

-Use this configuration option for shared config across all Java projects (Gradle and Maven).

-## js

-Use this configuration option for shared config across npm/Yarn/pnpm and meteor package managers.

 ## labels

 By default, Renovate won't add any labels to PRs.